Ayush-iitkgp/Ayush-iitkgp.github.io/posts/novelty-detection-algorithms.md

 * **At the ratio 1:10**, the performance is so poor for traditional classifiers that it can no longer be trusted.

-Figure below shows the initial ration of the classes present in UCI dataset and the ratio at which the performance of the binary classiﬁers starts to deteriorate.
+Figure below shows the initial ratio of the classes present in UCI dataset and the ratio at which the performance of the binary classiﬁers starts to deteriorate.

 <center><img src="/images/BinaryPerformanceTable.png" alt="Binary Classification Algorithm Performance Table" height="200px" width="375px" border="1px" style="margin: 0px 20px"></center>